Think outside the box: How to protect your eyes while watching television

 Check out a check-up

-If you are watching TV for long periods and are concerned about your eye protection, it’s advisable to have regular eye tests.
-Consult your local optician if you begin to encounter headaches or blurred vision.
-Your optician may also be able to recommend eye exercises, too.
+If you are watching TV for long periods and are concerned about your eye health, we advise you to have regular eye examinations.
+Consult your local Leightons Optometrist if you begin to encounter headaches, blurred vision or dry eyes.
+Your Optometrist may also recommend eye exercises or new glasses to benefit the health of your eyes and vision.